msg-CareerPaths/aws-devops-training/chapters/410-functions-as-a-service.md

 Processing orders through a Lambda
  - Create a new Lambda via IaC.
- - have the Lambda consume messages from SQS.
+ - Have the Lambda consume messages from SQS.
  - Write a small snippet of code that just logs the received messages in the Lambda.
  - Deploy.
  - Open the app, check that it still works.